workerholic/workerholic.github.io/_includes/story.md

 In the code above the date range would be delimited by having the earliest timestamp of the date range as the `minscore` and the latest timestamp as the `maxscore`.

-However, we ran into concurrency issues because we had to perform 3 separate operations, for which we could not guarantee the atomicity: getting the count of jobs from Redis, removing the count from Redis, incrementing the count in our code and pushing the count back in Redis.
+However, we ran into concurrency issues because we had to perform 3 separate operations, for which we could not guarantee the atomicity of this whole transaction: getting the count of jobs from Redis, removing the count from Redis and incrementing the count in our code and pushing the count back in Redis.

 ##### Second Iteration

-In our second iteration, we decided to use a hash, with the timestamp as the field key and the count of jobs as the field value, instead of a sorted set.
+In our second iteration, instead of a sorted set we decided to use a hash, with the timestamp as the field key and the count of jobs as the field value.
 This way we pushed the computation logic down to the Redis by using its convenient command for incrementing a hash field value:

 ```ruby
 module Workerholic